appcelerator-archive/amp/docs/stats.md

-           --container-state string  select only the container having their state starting by the given value --service-id string       select only the services having their id starting by the given value --stack-name string       select only the stacks having their name starting by the given value --task-id string          select only the task having their id starting by the given value --node-id string          select only the node having their name starting by the given value if several filters are used they are considered linked by a logical AND
+           --container-state string  select only the container having their state starting by the given value --service-id string       select only the services having their id starting by the given value --stack-name string       select only the stacks having their name starting by the given value --node-id string          select only the node having their name starting by the given value if several filters are used they are considered linked by a logical AND